How grandparents can help new parents (even from a distance)

 If you live at a distance and will be visiting for the holidays, your ability to help will be more limited, especially if your visit is short.
 Your focus should be on making your visit as easy as possible for them.
 Here are some tips:

-See the rest of our suggestions for holiday visits in our post, What Parents Want Grandparents to Know About Celebrating Holidays in 2021.
+See the rest of our suggestions for holiday visits in our post, What Parents Want Grandparents to Know About Celebrating Holidays.

 Helping new parents when you are far away